BOJ's Kuroda: will consider steps to calm JGB market if needed

-“With our efforts to give more flexibility to our market operations, volatility in the bond market has stabilized,” Kuroda told a news conference.
+“With our efforts to give more flexibility to our market operations, volatility in the bond market has stabilised,” Kuroda told a news conference.

 “So there was no imminent need to decide on a new tool now,” he said, explaining the decision to hold off on extending the maximum duration for the central bank’s fixed-rate lending via market operations beyond the current one year.